 It also has a good range to fly in, with a controlling distance of 100 meters, and the consensus is that the X800 is very responsive.

 What’s most surprising for pilots the first time they use the X800 is the speed.
 Reportedly the fastest in the X-Series, it is surprisingly fast for its size and holds up to windy conditions very well.

 Why Wait For Morning To Fly

-- The speed modes and the power button are the same button.
+The speed modes and the power button are the same buttons.
 This can be a problem if you change speeds in flight because you can accidentally turn off power to the remote controller.

 All in all, the X800 gets consistently rave reviews from users of all skill level.